mateoreyrosa/IVApi/README.md

 The database access issue was resolved by creating a queue and submitting data to be saved to the database via the queue.
 The queue would process data to be saved at a rate that does not overload the database.

+## Worker Nodes
+The worker node implementation is now proprietary since my trading algorithm actually relies on it.
+Reach out to me at my [website](https://mateoreyrosa.com) if you would like some high level details about how this is done.